-Fish&Feats snap
+Fish&Feats

 Usage

-You can launch fishfeats in Napari by going to Plugins>fishfeats>Start.
+You can launch fishfeats in napari by going to Plugins>fishfeats>Start.
 It will open a file dialog box asking you to select the image that you want to analyze.
 Possible input formats are currently .tif, .czi, .ims.
-You can open an issue to ask for another file format to be added.
+For other formats, you can first open the image within napari and then start FishFeats by selecting Plugins>fishfeats>Start from layer(s).
+See here for more information.

 Then the image will be displayed, with the different channels shown as separated layers on the left panel.